mio780308/mio780308.github.io/_posts/2017-01-01-OpenGL-Practice-1-Animated-Robot.markdown

 description:
 title: OpenGL Practice - Walking Bot
 ---
-A practice of OpenGL's basic transform operations.
+A walking robot animation rendered in real-time with OpenGL's basic transform operations and texturing.